 Buying A Professional Mascot Costume: 12 Things To Consider

-If you're like most people tasked with buying a mascot for your organization, you probably have never done this before and are unfamiliar with the process.
-When creating a custom mascot, many components are vital to consider but often get overlooked.
-To make sure to create your professional mascot costume in the best way possible for look, form, feel, and function, we've outlined the 12 most important things to consider when you buy a mascot.
+If you're like most people buying a mascot for your organization, you probably have never done this before and are unfamiliar with the process.
+When creating a custom mascot costume, many components are vital to consider but often get overlooked.
+To make sure to create your professional mascot in the best way possible for look, form, feel, and function, we've outlined the 12 most important things to consider when you buy a mascot.

 If branding is extremely important to you, it’s essential to ensure you choose a professional mascot costume company that can match your logos, colors, and all other brand requirements.

-Understanding your audience and who you're trying to appeal to is important when choosing a professional mascot costume.
+Understanding your audience and who you're trying to appeal to is important when going through the mascot design process.
 If your mascot will be attending tradeshows and your target audience is adults, you will most likely want an eye-catching and exciting character that will draw people in, subtly reminding them of your brand.
 If your mascot is trying to reach people of all ages, such as at sporting events, it might be important for you to have a brand representative that is friendly and easy to interact with.
-Determining your audience will be vital in choosing how you want your professional mascot costume to look and function.
+Determining your audience will be vital in choosing how you want your costume to look and function.